richardcom/tp/docs/UserGuide.md

 * ```p/``` is followed by the publisher of the book, it should only contain alphanumeric characters and spaces, and it should not be blank.
 * Duplicate book is judged by the same book name or ISBN, and book name is case sensitive.

-Visual View:
+Visual View after entering the first example command:

 ![Add View](images/add_command.png)

 Examples:
-* `add n/Linear Algebra i/98765432 e/xxxxxx@example.com lang/English c/Science c/Math t/20 s/centralLb 30 scienceLb 15 HSSMLb 10 a/Victor p/pku`
+* `add n/Linear Algebra i/98765432 e/seller@example.com lang/English c/Science c/Math t/20 s/centralLb 30 scienceLb 15 HSSMLb 10 a/Victor p/pku`

-* `add n/Artificial Intelligence i/9780134610993 e/xxxxxx@example.com lang/English c/Science t/20 s/centralLb 2 scienceLb 3 HSSMLb 4 a/Stuart Russell p/PEARSON`
+* `add n/Artificial Intelligence i/9780134610993 e/Pearson@example.com lang/English c/Science t/20 s/centralLb 2 scienceLb 3 HSSMLb 4 a/Stuart Russell p/PEARSON`

 #### Editing a book : `edit`